On the Learnability of Watermarks for Language Models: Spoofing attack experiment details

 \subsection{Spoofing attack training details}

-To perform \sampbased watermark distillation, we first query the teacher/victim model \LlamaTwoChatSevenB with the \KGW \decbased watermarking strategy ($\delta = 2$) for watermarked samples.
-We generate 52,000 samples, with a max length of 1024 tokens, prompted by instructions from the Alpaca dataset \citep{alpaca}.
-Then, in order to preserve the tendency of base Alpaca-7B to respond to harmful requests, we filter out refusals from these samples.
+To perform \sampbased watermark distillation, we first query the teacher/victim \LlamaTwoChatSevenB model with the \KGW \decbased watermarking strategy ($k = 1, \gamma = 0.25, \delta = 2$) for watermarked samples.
+We generate 52,000 samples, with a maximum length of 1024 tokens, prompted by instructions from the Alpaca dataset \citep{alpaca}.
+Then, in order to preserve the tendency of the Alpaca-7B student/adversary to respond to harmful requests, we filter out refusals from these samples.
 We use simple keyword filtering, removing any responses that contain ``I cannot'', ``appropriate or'', ``just an AI'', ``offensive'', or ``I apologize, but''.
 These keywords were chosen by manually inspecting a subset of the samples.

-Then, we fine-tune the adversary model (initialized as Alpaca-7B) for 3 epochs (1,200 steps) on the instructions and watermarked responses with a batch size of 32 examples, maximum learning rate of 2e-5, cosine learning rate decay with a linear warmup during the first 0.03 proportion of steps, and the AdamW optimizer \citep{DBLP:journals/corr/KingmaB14, loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
+Then, we fine-tune the adversary model (initialized as Alpaca-7B) for 3 epochs (roughly 1,200 steps) on the instructions and watermarked responses with a batch size of 32 examples, maximum learning rate of 2e-5, cosine learning rate decay with a linear warmup during the first 3\% of steps, and the AdamW optimizer \citep{DBLP:journals/corr/KingmaB14,loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
 Training took approximately 2 hours on 4 NVIDIA A100 80GB GPUs.